OWASP/owasp-summit-2017/Working-Sessions/Mobile-Security/MSTG.md

 technology      : Mobile
 status          : featured
 description     : As of today, no widely accepted standard for mobile app security exists.
 The goal of our project is to rectify this situaton.
 In addition to a [mobile appsec security standard](https://github.com/OWASP/owasp-masvs), we are producing a comprehensive [testing guide](https://github.com/OWASP/owasp-mstg) that covers the processes, techniques, and tools used during a mobile app security test, as well as an exhaustive set of test cases that enables testers to deliver consistent and complete results.
-We aim to release the guide in the form of a free ebook and potentially a printed book bu the end of this year. organizers      : Bernhard Mueller, Sven Schleier participants    : Bolot Kerimbaev,Jeroen Willemsen,Marc Rimbau,Kuai Hinojosa
+We aim to release the guide in the form of a free ebook and potentially a printed book bu the end of this year. organizers      : Bernhard Mueller,Sven Schleier participants    : Bolot Kerimbaev,Jeroen Willemsen,Marc Rimbau,Kuai Hinojosa
 ---